Parotid tumour surgery

 • Swelling in the face and jaw (usually painless, and by far the most common)

-• Loss of facial movement (usually this indicates a serious diagnosis)
+• Loss of facial movement (this can indicate a serious diagnosis)

 • Difficulty swallowing (very rare)